dharmafly/tasket-boilerplate/README.md

     cd tasket
     git pull

-Then run Smoosh in the root directory:
+Then run Smoosh in the root directory.
+You'll need `smoosh` installed on your path.
+Check the [Tasket README][#readme] for more details.

     cd ../
     smoosh -c ./config.json

-You'll need `smoosh` installed on your path.
-Check the [Tasket README][#readme] for more details.
 NOTE: this is a different `config.json` file than [that in the Tasket directory][#config].

-If the JavaScript or CSS has updated, then update the query-string version numbers in /client/index.html.
-E.g:
+If the JavaScript or CSS has updated, then update the query-string version numbers in the HTML file, e.g. in /client/tank.html :

     <script src="/media/tasket/js/tasket.min.js?v0.8"></script>